gaddamanil16/Machine-Learning-Exercises/README.md

 # Machine-Learning-Exercises
 Applied Machine Learning

-This is going to be the repository for my Machine Learning assignments.
+This is the repository of my Machine Learning assignments.